 Marriage to a Guatemalan Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
+Every country has laws that apply to its citizens marrying a person from a different country.
 Getting married to a Guatemalan citizen with the goal of eventually bringing them to Canada to live is a process with many steps.

-You must demonstrate to Guatemala officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven, and that you have never committed any crimes in Guatemala.
-This is done by providing various documents including an Affidavit of Single Status to the Guatemalan government either in Guatemala or via a Guatemalan embassy.
+You must demonstrate to Guatemala officials that they are not currently married to anyone else – either you have never been married or all divorces are finalized – that your identity is proven and that you have never committed any crimes in Guatemala.
+This is done by providing various documents, including an Affidavit of Single Status, to the Guatemalan government either in Guatemala or via a Guatemalan embassy.

 If you want to bring your Guatemalan spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.